FSipiano/newbieDictionary/README.md

 #### A11y -
 A numeronym for accessibility, where the number 11 refers to the number of letters omitted.
 A11y refers to the accessibility of a computer system to all people, regardless of disability type or severity of impairment.

+#### AJAX -
+AJAX is not a programming language.
+AJAX just uses a combination of:
+ - A browser built-in XMLHttpRequest object (to request data from a web server)
+ - JavaScript and HTML DOM (to display or use the data)

 #### API -
 Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.